jonathan-g/jonathangilligan.hugo/content/teaching/agent_based_modeling.md

 This course (for undergraduate and graduate students) introduces agent-based and individual-based computational modeling with applications to ecological, social, and behavioral sciences and engineering.
-It covers designing and programming models and using the mnodels to conduct experiments.
+It covers designing and programming models and using the models to conduct experiments.